 - Open API Changes

 - Agent-side Object Model

 - Web UI Extensions

 - Plugin Development FAQ

 Plugin Quick Start

 There are also several approaches to create plugins provided by third parties or existing out of the main TeamCity development line:

 - template plugin 1, see also a blog post - Git, IDEA project

 - template plugin 2 - Subversion, IDEA project and Ant build, generates a plugin with custom name, see details in the readme.txt of the checkout

-See also a post on the very initial steps for setting up plugin development environment.
+See also a post on the very first steps for setting up the plugin development environment.